JonCGroberg/Tycoon-VibeCoded/README.md

 - Use the restart button if you run out of coins.

 ## Customization & Development
-- All game logic is in `script.js`.
+- All game logic is implemented in TypeScript within the `lib/` directory.
 - UI styles are in `styles.css`.
-- Business types and progression can be edited in the `BUSINESS_TYPES` object in `script.js`.
+- Business types and progression are defined in TypeScript modules across `lib/` and related components in `components/`.

 ## License
 MIT License.
 See LICENSE file for details.